powsybl/pypowsybl/docs/user_guide/flowdecomposition.rst

 The general idea of this API is to create a decomposition object.
 Then, you can define contingencies if necessary.
 Then, you can define XNE and XNEC.
 XNEC definition requires pre-defined contingencies.
+Some pre-defined XNE selection adder functions are available.
+All the adder functions will be united when running a flow decomposition.
 Finally, you can run the flow decomposition with some flow decomposition and/or load flow parameters.

 For detailed documentation of involved classes and methods, please refer to the :mod:`API reference <pypowsybl.flowdecomposition>`.